Long-Term Travel & Round-the-World Trips

 Taxes

 Frame it proactively on your resume.
-“Career break for independent travel and language study” reads better than an unexplained gap.
-Most employers in 2024+ understand and even value extended travel.
+“Career break for independent travel and language study” reads far better than an unexplained gap.
+Most employers these days understand extended travel and many actively value the independence, adaptability, and cultural fluency it builds.

 Travel Fatigue Is Real#